cjcase/beaconleak/README.md

 ## Acknowledgements

-This tool was inspired by the "bridging the airgap" work of Mordecai Guri.
+This tool was inspired by the "bridging the airgap" research work by Mordecai Guri, et. al.
-A previous description of the beacon stuffing method for exfiltration was described by Tom Neaves.
+A previous description of the beacon stuffing method for exfiltration was described by Tom Neaves in his [Trustwave Spider Labs blog post](https://www.trustwave.com/en-us/resources/blogs/spiderlabs-blog/smuggler-an-interactive-80211-wireless-shell-without-the-need-for-authentication-or-association/) about his tool
+"Smuggler".
 [PyExfil](https://github.com/ytisf/PyExfil/) by Yuval Nativ has a basic implementation of this method that predates our tool, its method has been added to our detection functionality.